magicstone-dev/magicstone.dev/docs/index.markdown

 # Creating magic through evolution of the Fediverse

 We want to see decentralized social media flourish.
-For that to happen, we need more people to get involved in improving and building what we're already using and to start new projects as well.
-This new project, C4Social is applying a novel development model so that everyone can contribute what they can and the software will grow to address community needs.
+For that to happen, we need more people to get involved in improving what we're already using and to start new projects as well.
+C4Social is applying a novel development model so that everyone can contribute their strengths to grow software along with the community.

 # How can I help?